-Access to IWB (interactive white board) in each classroom and chrome books if needed.
+Classrooms all have access to an IWB (interactive white board) and chrome books when needed.
 There is access to some sensory resources and quiet areas within school.

 Breakfast and After School Support

-The school hosts a breakfast club and a range of after school clubs, such as Karate, eco club, choir, and roller hockey.
+The school hosts a breakfast club and a range of after school clubs.

 Access to Medical Interventions

 Staff are First Aid trained, some with Specialist Paediatric First Aid.
 Some staff have also received training in the management of diabetes.